Daniel C. Carpenter

-Daniel C. Carpenter (1815 – November 15, 1866) was an American law enforcement officer and police inspector of the New York Police Department.
+Daniel C. Carpenter (c.
+1815 – November 15, 1866) was an American law enforcement officer and police inspector of the New York Police Department.
 He was one of earliest leading detectives on the police force during the mid-19th century and also had a prominent role in the Police Riot of 1857 and New York Draft Riots in 1863.
 His successful defeat of the rioters was the largest, and perhaps most crucial, battle during the riot.
 Fought in front of the Metropolitan Police headquarters, Carpenter's victory saved the New York financial district from falling into the hands of the rioters.

 Biography

 Early life and police career

 Born in Albany, New York in 1815, Daniel Carpenter moved to New York City as a young man and where he was engaged in jewelry manufacturing until joining the Municipal police force around 1847.
 Then under command of George Washington Matsell, Carpenter was appointed captain of the Fifth Ward.
 One of the most important posts in the city, the area was populated by many members of New York's prominent citizens.
 Carpenter was described as "patient, cool and inflexible" and his administration over the Fifth Ward was largely successful in keeping order and quiet.
 Throughout his career, he was described as "a noble, manly, unselfish gentleman - a man in all the corruption of a Great city, so far beyond suspicion that the most vindictive tongue could not breathe against him".